 Higher education is becoming more expensive every year, and hundreds of thousands of students go into debt trying to obtain a college degree.
 To help offset some college costs, it may be worth looking into the Lifetime Learning Tax Credit.
-For more information, check out Trajector for financial planning and ensure you’re getting all the tax benefits you qualify for.

 What is the Lifetime Learning Tax Credit?